 The MIF degree is a 3-term course-based program consisting of 31 credits:

-- 28 credits of required courses (or approved alternates*),
+- 28 credits of required courses (or approved alternates*)

-- a set of professional development skills workshops,
+- a set of professional development skills workshops

-- and a 3-credit internship or project.
+- and a 3-credit directed study, placement, or project

 The program will be intensive and require full-time attendance at the UBC-Vancouver campus for 8 months (Sept – April).
 MIF students are provided with a laptop computer for the duration of the program.